cicirello/generate-sitemap/README.md

 you do that?).
 In the case of a GitHub Pages Jekyll site, the repository contains markdown, and not the html that is generated from the markdown.
-The generate-sitemap action does not support that case.
+The generate-sitemap action does not support that use-case.
 If you are looking to generate a sitemap for a Jekyll website, there is a [Jekyll plugin](https://github.com/jekyll/jekyll-sitemap) for that.